 I conducted the audit in accordance with the Public Finance and Audit Act 1987 and Australian Auditing Standards.
 My responsibilities under those standards are further described in the 'Auditor's responsibilities for the audit of the financial report' section of my report.
-I am independent of the Parliamentary Superannuation Scheme.
+I am independent of Parliamentary Superannuation Scheme.
 The Public Finance and Audit Act 1987 establishes the independence of the Auditor-General.
-In conducting the audit, the relevant ethical requirements of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) have been met.
+In conducting the audit, the relevant ethical requirements of APES 110 Code of Ethics for Professional Accountants have been met.

-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
+I believe that the audit evidence obtained is sufficient and appropriate to provide a basis for my opinion.